-The Company's employees historically participated in Varian's equity-based incentive plans.
-Share-based compensation expense has been allocated to the Company based on the awards and terms previously granted to its employees as well as an allocation of Varian's corporate and shared functional employee expenses.
-Until the distribution was consummated, the Company's employees continued to participate in Varian's equity-incentive plans, and the Company continued to record share-based compensation expense based on the share-based payment awards granted to the Company's employees.
+The Company has an equity-based incentive plan that provides for the grant of nonqualified stock options and restricted stock units to directors, officers and other employees.
+Prior to the separation, the Company's employees historically participated in Varian's equity-based incentive plans.
+Share-based compensation expense through the date of separation included allocations to the Company based on the awards and terms previously granted to its employees as well as an allocation of Varian's corporate and shared functional employee expenses.

-The Company values stock options granted and the option component of the shares of common stock purchased under the Varian Employee Stock Purchase Plan using the Black-Scholes option-pricing model.
-Share-based compensation expense for restricted stock units is measured using the fair value of Varian's stock on the date of grant and is amortized over the award's respective service period.
-Varian uses the Monte Carlo simulation model to estimate the fair value of performance units on the date of grant with assumptions that includes the historical volatility of shares of Varian common stock, as well as the shares of common stock of peer companies.
-Both the Black-Scholes option-pricing model and the Monte Carlo simulation model require the input of certain assumptions, and changes in the assumptions can materially affect the fair value estimates of share-based payment awards.
+The Company values stock options granted and the option component of the shares of common stock purchased under the equity-based incentive plans using the Black-Scholes option-pricing model.
+Share-based compensation expense for restricted stock units is measured using the fair value of the Company's stock on the date of grant and is amortized over the award's respective service period.
+The Black-Scholes option-pricing model requires the input of certain assumptions, and changes in the assumptions can materially affect the fair value estimates of share-based payment awards.

 The Company measures and recognizes expense for all share-based payment awards based on their fair values.
-Share-based compensation expense recognized in the Condensed Combined Statements of Earnings includes compensation expense for the share-based payment awards based on the grant date fair value estimated in accordance with the guidance on share-based compensation.
+Share-based compensation expense recognized in the condensed consolidated statements of earnings includes compensation expense for the share-based payment awards based on the grant date fair value estimated in accordance with the guidance on share-based compensation.
 Share-based compensation expense recognized is based on the value of the portion of share-based payment awards that is ultimately expected to vest.
 The Company attributes the value of share-based compensation to expense using the straight-line method.
 The Company considers only the direct tax impacts of share-based compensation awards when calculating the amount of tax windfalls or shortfalls.